Azure-Samples/active-directory-dotnet-webapi-onbehalfof/README.md

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
-3. Click on **More Services** in the left-hand nav, and choose **Azure Active Directory**.
+3. Click on **All Services** in the left hand nav, and choose **Azure Active Directory**.
-4. Click on **App registrations** and choose **Add**.
+4. Click on **App registrations** and choose **New application registration**.
-5. Enter a friendly name for the application, for example 'TodoListService' and select 'Web Application and/or Web API' as the Application Type.
+5. Enter a friendly name for the application, for example 'TodoListService' and select 'Web app / API' as the Application Type.
 For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44321`.
 Click on **Create** to create the application.
-6. While still in the Azure portal, choose your application, click on **Settings**, and choose **Properties**.
-7. Find the Application ID value and copy it to the clipboard.
+6. In the succeeding page, find the **Application ID** value and copy it to the clipboard.
+7. Then click on **Settings** and choose **Properties**.
-8. For the App ID URI, enter https://\<your_tenant_name\>/TodoListService, replacing \<your_tenant_name\> with the name of your Azure AD tenant.
+8. For the App ID URI, replace the guid in the generated URI 'https://\<your_tenant_name\>/<guid>', with the name of your service, e.g. 'https://\<your_tenant_name\>/TodoListService'.
 9. From the Settings menu, choose **Keys** and add a key
-    - select a key duration of either **1 year** or **2 years**.
-When you save this page, the key value will be displayed, copy, and save the value in a safe location
+    - Select a key duration of either **1 year**, **2 years** or **Never Expires**.
+When you save this page, the key value will be displayed, copy, and save the value in a safe location.
-    - you will need this key later to configure the project in Visual Studio
+    - You will need this key later to configure the project in Visual Studio.
-    - this key value will not be displayed again, nor retrievable by any other means, so record it as soon as it is visible from the Azure Portal.
+    - This key value will not be displayed again, nor retrievable by any other means, so record it as soon as it is visible in the Azure Portal.

 NOTE:  In this sample, the `TodoListService` makes a delegated identity call to the Microsoft Graph API to read the user's profile.
 By default, when the `TodoListService` is registered with Active Directory, it is configured to request permission to the AAD Graph API. you can see this in the "Required Permissions" configuration section.
-If you modify the TodoListService to call a different API, or if you build your own service that makes an On Behalf Of call, the service it calls and the permissions it requires must be added to the "Required Permissions" configuration in Azure AD.
+If you modify the `TodoListService` to call a different API, or if you build your own service that makes an On-Behalf-Of call, the service it calls and the permissions it requires must be added to the "Required Permissions" configuration in Azure AD.

 #### Register the TodoListClient app

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
 3. Click on **More Services** in the left-hand nav, and choose **Azure Active Directory**.
-4. Click on **App registrations** and choose **Add**.
+4. Click on **App registrations** and choose **New application registration**.
 5. Enter a friendly name for the application, for example 'TodoListClient-DotNet' and select 'Native' as the Application Type.
 For the redirect URI, enter `https://TodoListClient`.
 Note that the Redirect URI will not be used in this sample, but it needs to be defined nonetheless.
 Click on **Create** to create the application.
+6. In the succeeding page, find the **Application ID** value and copy it to the clipboard.
-6. While still in the Azure portal, choose your application, click on **Settings**, and choose **Properties**.
+7. While still in the Azure portal, choose your application, click on **Settings**, and choose **Properties**.
-7. Find the Application ID value and copy it to the clipboard.
 8. Configure Permissions for your application - in the Settings menu, choose the 'Required permissions' section, click on **Add**, then **Select an API**, and type 'TodoListService' in the textbox.
 Then, click on  **Select Permissions** and select 'Access TodoListService'.

-#### [Optionally] Register the TodoListSPA app
+#### [Optional] Register the TodoListSPA app

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
 3. Click on **More Services** in the left-hand nav, and choose **Azure Active Directory**.
-4. Click on **App registrations** and choose **Add**.
+4. Click on **App registrations** and choose **New application registration**.
-5. Enter a friendly name for the application, for example 'TodoListSPA' and select 'Web Application and/or Web API' as the Application Type.
+5. Enter a friendly name for the application, for example 'TodoListSPA' and select 'Web app / API' as the Application Type.
 For the redirect URI, enter `https://localhost:44377/`.
 Click on **Create** to create the application.
-6. While still in the Azure portal, choose your application, click on **Settings**, and choose **Properties**.
-7. Find the Application ID value and copy it to the clipboard.
+6. In the succeeding page, find the **Application ID** value and copy it to the clipboard.
-8. Enable the OAuth 2 implicit grant for your application by choosing **Manifest** at the top of the application's page.
+7. Enable the OAuth 2 implicit grant for your application by choosing **Manifest** at the top of the application's page.
 Open the inline manifest editor.
 Search for the ``oauth2AllowImplicitFlow`` property.
 You will find that it is set to ``false``; change it to ``true`` and click on Save to save the manifest.
+8. While still in the Azure portal, choose your application, click on **Settings**, and choose **Properties**
 9. Configure Permissions for your application - in the Settings menu, choose the 'Required permissions' section, click on **Add**, then **Select an API**, and type 'TodoListService' in the textbox.
 Then, click on  **Select Permissions** and select 'Access TodoListService'.

 #### Configure known client applications